-Social Security is a key source of retirement income for the nearly 57 million older Americans who received it.
-In 2011, almost 24 percent of people aged 65 and older lived in families that depended on Social Security benefits for 90 percent or more of their income.
-Another 26 percent received at least half but less than 90 percent of their family income from Social Security.
-Reliance on Social Security increases with age, with almost one third of persons aged 80 and older depending on Social Security for 90 percent or more of family income.
-And it kept 35 percent of older Americans out of poverty.
+In 2013, almost 58 million people received a Social Security benefit.
+Social Security is a key source of retirement income for older Americans: almost 24 percent of people age 65 and older live in families that depend on Social Security benefits for 90 percent or more of their income.
+Another 26 percent receive at least half but less than 90 percent of their family income from Social Security.
+Reliance on Social Security increases with age, with one third of persons aged 80 and older depending on Social Security for 90% or more of family income.
+In 2012, Social Security kept 35 percent of older Americans out of poverty.